DrewRoss5/ConchShell/README.md

   - prints the contents of the provided files.
 Much like `cat`.
 - run <command(s)>
   - runs a binary and displays its stdout output, includes binaries in any `PATH` directories.
-  - NOTES: As of 06/27/2024, this does not pass arguments to the command, and does not completely work with interactive applications.
+  - NOTES: As of 06/27/2024, this does not completely work with interactive applications.
 - help
   - displays a list of all commands and their parameters
 - exit